-Join Anne-Marie Concepción for an in-depth discussion in this video Controlling text formatting when cutting and pasting, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Controlling text formatting when cutting and pasting, part of Word and InDesign: Integration.

 I know a lot of InDesign users out there get texts from Word into InDesign by…copying or cutting and pasting into InDesign, which is not a best practice.…But, because so many people do it, I'm going to talk about, why it's not a best…practice, and maybe give you a tip or two in case you still want to continue doing so.…The better way to get Word texts into InDesign is by placing or importing the text.…Because you have a lot more control over what happens with the formatting and other…elements in a word document, but we'll be covering that in another video.…